 Prospective students are encouraged to contact the university’s Graduate & Adult Studies program prior to then, but walk-ins will be accepted.
 Call 1-800-995-3199 or contact WWU by e-mail at email@example.com.

 However, students complete a Capstone project, giving them the same practical experience gained in the regular MBA program offered by William Woods.
-The final six Capstone courses only require one night a week of class.

 The idea for the program came from WWU students who wanted to get an MBA at the same time they were entering the work force, rather than waiting two years or more.